Welcome back to our “Mentoring for the 6 Stages of the Employee Lifecycle” series!

 Managing retention through mentoring keeps businesses strong

 Beyond individual benefits, mentoring also helps keep businesses strong over the long term.
-Retaining employees reduces the cost and stress of constantly having to recruit and train new staff.
+Better employee retention, gained through mentoring alongside other initiatives, reduces the cost and stress of constantly having to recruit and train new staff.
 It also ensures that the company can maintain a high level of expertise and intellectual capital, which can improve productivity and profits over time.

 If you’re interested in learning more about how your organization can benefit from embedding mentoring into all stages of the employee lifecycle, download the webinar kit for a series on this very topic.